arielfong/Cornell_CS3110_FinalProject/README.md

 ## Overview

 Hi!
-Welcome to MineSwifter: The Taylor Swift-themed of the tradiitonal MineSweeper game.
+Welcome to MineSwifter: The Taylor Swift-themed version of the tradiitonal MineSweeper game.

 In this version, you will reveal squares while using Taylor Swift to flag Kanye West bombs!
 Can you correctly flag all Kanyes?